Typeface anatomy: Terminology

+Stress or contrast

 The font shown in the example is stressed; this means that strokes have varying widths.
 In this example, the stroke at the top of the "g" is thinner at the top and bottom than on the sides – a vertical stress.
 Fonts without any variation in the stroke width are known as monoline fonts.
+Stress is also known as contrast.
+Reverse-contrast typefaces flip the normal convention of which strokes should be thin vs. thick.

+Weight

+The weight of a particular font is the thickness of the character outlines relative to their height.